-This basil pesto recipe is so fast and easy that you can make it in less than 1 minute once you assemble the ingredients.
+This basil pesto recipe is so fast and easy that you can make it in less than one minute once you assemble the ingredients.

 And it's so good that it'll become your new "staple."